 Rinse the beans under cool water, pat them completely dry, and trim off the stem ends.
 I also like to snap longer beans in half (to around 1-2 inches) so they’re easier to eat and cook more evenly.

-In a preheated 400 degree oven, they’ll roast in about 10-15 minutes.
+In a preheated 400° F oven, they’ll roast in about 10-15 minutes.
 Thinner beans will cook more quickly, while thicker ones need closer to the full time.

-How do I know when my green beans are done roasting?
+How do I know when my roasted green beans are ready?

-They should be crisp-tender when pierced with a fork.
+They should be crisp-tender when pierced with a fork, and some of the beans will be blistered or browned.
 Taste one – you’ll know right away if they’re perfect.

-Yes, but for the best results, thaw them first and pat dry.
-Frozen beans release more water, so they won’t crisp up quite as much as fresh ones, though they’ll still be tasty.
+Yes, but they won’t crisp up quite as much as fresh ones, though they’ll still be tasty.
+Frozen beans release a lot of water, so for the best results, thaw them first and pat dry.

-Oval white dish filled with Lemon-Dijon Green Beans with Caramelized Shallots
+Oval white dish filled with roasted green beans topped with caramelized shallots.

 Ingredients